 The KYCOM PEPP Scholars Program accepts Kentucky high school students.
 The KYCOM PEPP program annually enrolls approximately 40-50 high school students in a two-week summer residential program that offers participants a variety of educational experiences targeted to enhance their personal interest in a medical career, add to their understanding of the elements of a medical education, and expand their awareness of how medicine is practiced in a rural setting.
 Typically, PEPP program activities include lectures, anatomical laboratory sessions, volunteer work in the local hospital, and participation in relevant social and cultural events.

 The PEPP program was established by the 1980 Kentucky General Assembly (KRS 162.028) for the purpose of increasing the number and proportion of students particularity from medically underserved areas of the commonwealth who apply to, are accepted by, and graduate from medical school.
 The PEPP program receives funds from the Kentucky Council on Postsecondary Education.

 Given that applications exceed program capacity, students about to enter the 12th grade who meet program requirements are accepted first followed in order of consideration by students entering the 11th grade, 10th grade, and 9th grade.
 Typically, the PEPP application deadline is the last day of February.
-Applications can be requested from Ronnie Collins, KYCOM Director of Admissions & Recruitment.
+Applications can be accessed by clicking the following hyperlink: PEPP Application 2016.
+Please complete the form and mail it and all required materials to Ronnie Collins, KYCOM Director of Admissions & Recruitment.
 Mr. Collins can also be directly contacted at 606.218.5409.